bitestring/host-config/workstation/README.md

 # Personal workstation setup

-Ansible playbooks for configuring a stock Fedora Silverblue installation
+Ansible playbooks for configuring a stock Fedora Silverblue or Workstation.

-# Install basic packages

 ## Fedora Silverblue